 If fitness equipment is hot, bikes are hotter, and the secondary market is booming.

-If you’re ready to sell, go to places like BikeExchange or Pinkbike first to put your bike in front of a community of bike nerds.
 Or, you may find it easiest to sell locally through Facebook Marketplace or Craigslist.
-Alternatively, The Pro’s Closet might buy your bike directly from you, and even pay for the shipping!
+Alternatively, The Pro’s Closet might buy your bike directly from you and even pay for the shipping!

 Bonus Tip: Use BicycleBlueBook to check the value of your bike before selling.

-25. Plasma
+34. Plasma

 Did you know that you can donate plasma three times per week, and places will pay you up to $50 every time?
-In fact, due to COVID, the number of donors is down significantly, so it’s likely you’ll be paid considerably more right now.
-For example, one company was paying an extra $400 to new donors.

-In the US, check out Octaphrama Plasma or Donating Plasma to find a location near you, and put some extra cash in your pocket while helping your community.
+In the US, check out Octaphrama Plasma or Donating Plasma to find a location near you and put some extra cash in your pocket while helping your community.

-26. Your hair
+35. Your hair

 The best wigs and hair extensions are made of human hair.
 This means that your luscious locks might be one of the easiest things to sell to make extra money.